 Seeking the secret recipe to a lean, toned dancer physique?
 Then The Bar Method’s fine-tuned barre class is the workout for you.
 Choose from their hour-long or 45-minute express classes to pulse and squeeze all of your major muscle groups for a serious yet low-intensity burn.
 Trust us — those pliés will have your quads feeling the fire.
 While the flow of the class stays the same—arms, thighs, and ab-focused exercises—you’ll never experience the same class twice in this Locust Point studio.

 Train and be well at SEYA CrossFit and Wellness.
-This beautiful space in Highlandtown, near Patterson Park, aims to bring strength to the body and mind.
-Choose between CrossFit or Yoga for your daily dose of sweat, then book yourself a massage or grab yourself an acai bowl made by EarthShake (located in SEYA).
+This beautiful space in Highlandtown, near Patterson Park, aims to strengthen both the body and the mind.
+Choose between CrossFit or yoga for your daily dose of sweat, then book yourself a Thai yoga massage or cryotherapy session.
 This is a spot you'll definitely want to check out.

 There’s a reason boxing has been an exercise staple for so many years.
 Actually, according to TITLE Boxing Club, there are three: simply put, boxing is empowering, exhilarating, and addictive.
 And that doesn’t even cover the physical benefits.
 If you’re looking for a full-body workout that will make you feel like you can take on the world, grab your gloves (or if it’s your first time, borrow a pair for free) and head to one of their gyms in Columbia or Owings Mills — we predict you'll probably be seeing a lot of them.